SakshamKumarRawat1234/Planetary-Simulator/README.md

 Important functions include:

-attraction() – calculates gravitational force between planets update_position() – updates velocity and position draw() – displays the planet and its orbit on the screen Limitations
+attraction() – calculates gravitational force between planets,

+update_position() – updates velocity and position,

+draw() – displays the planet and its orbit on the screen,

+Limitations:

-The simulation works in 2D space only
+1.The simulation works in 2D space only

-Numerical approximation can introduce small errors over time Real planetary systems are more complex than this model Future Improvements
+2.Numerical approximation can introduce small errors over time

+3.Real planetary systems are more complex than this model

+Future Improvements:

-Add more planets and moons
+1.Add more planets and moons

-Improve accuracy of calculations
+2.Improve accuracy of calculations

-Enhance visualization and graphics
+3.Enhance visualization and graphics

-Conclusion
+What I learned from this project:

+While building this simulation, I realized that using the correct formulas is not always enough to get correct results.

+At first, I expected the system to behave perfectly if I applied Newton’s law correctly.
+But over time, I noticed small inaccuracies in the motion, especially when the simulation ran for longer periods.

+This made me understand that the way calculations are implemented (step-by-step updates) also affects the outcome.
+Even small numerical errors can accumulate and change the behavior of the system.

+This project helped me move beyond just using formulas to actually thinking about how physical systems are modeled in code.

+Conclusion:

 This project helps visualize how gravity controls planetary motion.
 It demonstrates how physics concepts can be implemented in programming to simulate real-world systems.